tyleransom/DScourseS18/DatabaseMgmt/DataTypes.md

 # General Types of Data
 When you think of data, you probably think of rows and columns, like a matrix or a spreadsheet.
 But it turns out there are other ways to store data, and you should know their similarities and differences to tabular data.

-## Dictionaries (a.k.a.
+## 5. Dictionaries (a.k.a.
 Hash tables)
 A dictionary is a list that contains `keys` and `values`.
 Each key points to one value.
 While this may seem like an odd way to store data, it turns out that there are many, many applications in which this is the most efficient way to store things.

 We won't get into the nitty gritty details of dictionaries, but they are the workhorse of computer science, and you should at least know what they are and how they differ from tabular data.
+In fact, dictionaries are often used to store multiple arrays in one file (e.g. in Matlab and other languages where the system can store multiple arrays at once).

 The capability to manipulate hash tables is included in almost every major scientific programming language (although it is quite clunky in R ... this is why R is not considered to be a "general purpose programming language" by some people).